Skip to main content

 Overview

 The 2012 World's 50 Best Bars marked a major shift in the awards, recognizing Artesian at The Langham in London as the world's best bar.
-This edition featured 50 venues across 15 countries and 23 cities, with London dominating the top 10—claiming five positions including the top four spots.
+This edition featured 50 venues across 15 countries and 23 cities, with London dominating the top 10; claiming five positions including the top four spots.
 The list represented a complete overhaul from the previous year, which had focused on restaurants rather than bars.

 This 2012 edition represented the awards' transition to focusing exclusively on bars rather than restaurants.
-London emerged as the clear leader with five bars in the top 10, including Artesian, Nightjar, The Connaught Bar, American Bar, and 69 Colebrooke Row.
+London emerged as the clear leader with five bars in the top 10, including Artesian, Nightjar, The Connaught Bar, American Bar, 69 Colebrooke Row.
 New York claimed two spots with Please Don't Tell (PDT) at #2 and Death & Co at #6.
 Sydney's The Baxter Inn broke into the top 10 at #7, while Singapore's 28 HongKong Street rounded out the list at #10.
 The geographic spread covered 23 cities across 15 countries, showing the global expansion of cocktail culture beyond traditional drinking capitals.
 All 50 venues were new to this iteration of the list.

 London owned the 2012 World's 50 Best Bars, taking five of the top 10 positions and establishing Artesian as the global leader.
 The awards shifted their focus from restaurants to bars this year, creating an entirely new ranking across 15 countries.
 New York's speakeasy scene landed Please Don't Tell at #2 and Death & Co at #6, while Sydney and Singapore each claimed a top-10 spot.
 If you're tracking where cocktail culture stood a decade ago, this list captures the moment when London's hotel bars and New York's hidden speakeasies defined the upper tier of global drinking.